How to Choose a Volunteer Abroad Program

 Volunteer abroad programs can include different services.
 Do not compare two programs only by the headline fee.
 Compare what the fee actually covers.

-Meals Whether meals are included, how many are included and whether weekend meals are different.
+Check whether meals are included, how many are included and whether weekend meals are different.

-Local support Who supports you locally and how you contact them during the program.
+Check who supports you locally and how you contact them during the program.

-Orientation Whether you receive an introduction to the area, project rules, safety advice and local expectations.
+Check whether you receive an introduction to the area, project rules, safety advice and local expectations.

 Ask About Safety and Support